At a glance

 To notify the ICO of a personal data breach, please see our pages on reporting a breach.

 Remember, in the case of a breach affecting individuals in different EU countries, the ICO may not be the lead supervisory authority.
 This means that as part of your breach response plan, you should establish which European data protection agency would be your lead supervisory authority for the processing activities that have been subject to the breach.
-For more guidance on determining who your lead authority is, please see the Article 29 Working Party guidance on identifying your lead authority, which has been endorsed by the EDPB.
+For more guidance on determining who your lead authority is, please see the WP29 guidance on identifying your lead authority, which has been endorsed by the EDPB.

 When do we need to tell individuals about a breach?